 - Troll: After John has fulfilled his end of the deal and asks about his family, Ross falsely tells him that Abigail was killed in a prison riot the previous week, just to mess around with him.
 He's lucky that John didn't shoot him right then and there, which he was ready to do before Ross revealed that he was "just joking".

 - You Have Outlived Your Usefulness: After John completes his mission, Ross sends the army after the Marstons to deal with them and to finally take down Dutch's gang.

 Ross' ambitious, eager and aggressive apprentice, who follows his orders no matter what.

-Jerk with a Heart of Gold: He thanks John if he gets Javier alive.
+- Jerk with a Heart of Gold: That said, he does thank John if he gets Javier alive.
 And he even congratulates John after Dutch is taken care of.
 He also doesn't seem to show up when Ross kills John, possibly due to the respect he gained for him.

 Professor Harold MacDougal